-Avoid using any abrasive cleaners including cream cleaners.
+Avoid using any abrasive cleaners, including cream cleaners.
 For best results, use a liquid detergent.

-The control panel, knobs and doors should only be cleaned with a soft cloth wrung out in clean hot soapy water - but take care that no surplus water seeps into the appliance.
+The same cleaner can be used on the doors, or alternatively, using a soft cloth wrung out in clean hot soapy water - but take care that no surplus water seeps into the appliance.